chloecunningham26/ism2411-data-cleaning-copilot/README.md

 # ism2411-data-cleaning-copilot
 # Sales Data Cleaning Project

-## Overview
-This project demonstrates how to clean and prepare raw sales data using Python and pandas.
+Overview: This project demonstrates how to clean and prepare raw sales data using Python and pandas.
 The dataset contained inconsistencies such as duplicate entries, inconsistent text formatting, and numeric values stored as strings.
 The goal was to transform the raw data into a clean, usable CSV file for analysis.

-## Project Structure
-ism2411-data-cleaning-copilot/
+Project Structure: ism2411-data-cleaning-copilot/
     data/
 sales_data.csv # Original raw dataset
     src